IkwelleTochukwu/VPC-multi-tier-architecture/README.md

 the private subnets through the servers in the public subnets.
 A vpc peering connection is established between the vpc-1 and vpc-2 through the public route table in vpc-1 and the private route table in vpc-2.

+Leveraging the vpc peering connection to allow communication between aws services across the vpcs